Loughborough Sport Placements

 • Take part in a structured CPD programme with the physiology staff team and contribute to the delivery of CPD to the 1st year placement students.

-• Development of skills and experience in a BASES-accredited laboratory, overseen by a BASES accredited physiologist
+• Development of skills and experience in a CASES-accredited laboratory, overseen by CASES accredited physiologists

-• Opportunity to undertake BASES Supervised Experience if desired
+• Opportunity to undertake CASES Supervised Experience if desired

 • Development of field-based physiology assessment and practice techniques